Författare

 Antonio Negri är en uppskattad författare inom Samhälle och politik och Filosofi och religion med totalt 14 böcker tillgängliga på Bokkollen, utgivna hos John Wiley and Sons Ltd, Tankekraft Förlag, Columbia University Press.

-Bland verken finns Marx in Movement, som toppar listan över Antonio Negris populäraste böcker.
+Bland verken finns Common, som toppar listan över Antonio Negris populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Spinoza for Our Time – ett annat uppskattat verk av Antonio Negri.
+Prova Marx Beyond Marx – ett annat uppskattat verk av Antonio Negri.

 På Bokkollen gör vi det enkelt att navigera i Antonio Negris författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.